Why your horse is itchy

 - Fungal things.
 Think ringworm and girth itch here.
-What’s funny about horse people is that we LOVE to say “fungus amongus” but the truth is that fungal infections in horses are RARE.
+What’s funny about horse people is that we LOVE to say “fungus amongus” but fungal infections in horses are rare.
 Most skin stuff is bacterial, sometimes with a smidge of fungus.
-Also, fungal infections are usually super contagious and need their own set of meds as antibiotics won’t cut it.
+Also, fungal infections are usually super contagious and need meds as antibiotics won’t cut it.
 Your vet can diagnose and prescribe.
 Do your absolute best to avoid Dr. Google.
-If your horse has a persistent mystery skin ailment, a skin scraping or punch biopsy is in order to narrow down a diagnosis.
+If your horse has a persistent mystery skin ailment, a skin scraping or punch biopsy is helpful to narrow down a diagnosis.

 This punch biopsy takes a deep skin sample for analysis.
 Sometimes a skin scraping only gets the top layers of dead skin.

 - Time to get going on a plan.
 Know that horses being horses, they will scratch themselves raw and can get pieces of fence and stall and stuff splintered into their bodies.

 - Feed your horse to combat itching.
 Properly balanced diets with appropriate quantities of Omega fatty acids help with skin health.